 Older Person with Cancer Program

-- are at risk of over and under treatment due to this lack of evidence
+- the risk of over and under treatment due to limited age-adjusted evidence

-- the use of standardised geriatric oncology screening tools across Victoria
+- using standardised geriatric oncology screening tools across Victoria

-- provision of multi-disciplinary approaches in the delivery of services for older people with cancer, and
+- a multi-disciplinary approach to delivering services for older people with cancer

-- opportunities for more educational programs for clinicians and older patients with cancer.
+- educational programs for clinicians and older patients with cancer.

 In 2020, NEMICS investigated care coordination for older cancer patients across our region.
 Findings identified gaps in care coordination and knowledge of services available.
 In 2020/21, we created a new guide to hospital and community-based services.